hsulab/GDPy/README.md

 Also, interfaces with other machine learning potentials will be implemented in the future.

+## Dataset Structure
+Directory name should be like Comment-Formula-Systme, for example, PtO-O8Pt8-bulk.

 ## How to sample structures

 ### Molecular Dynamics